Hill Climb Racing

-Hill Climb Racing is a 2012 2D physics-based racing video game released by the Finnish studio Fingersoft for Android, iOS, Microsoft Windows, and Windows Phone.
-It was originally created by Toni Fingerroos, Fingersoft's founder, and is the company's best-known product.
-The player controls a driver across hilly terrains, collecting coins along the way and spending them on vehicular upgrades and on vehicles themselves while being watchful of the driver's head as well as the vehicle's fuel supply.
+Hill Climb Racing is a 2012 2D physics-based racing video game released and published by the Finnish studio Fingersoft for Android, iOS, Microsoft Windows, and Windows Phone.
+It was originally created by Toni Fingerroos, Fingersoft's founder, and it's the brand's best-known and selling game.
+The player controls a driver named Bill Newton across hilly terrains, collecting coins and diamonds along the way and spending them on vehicular upgrades and vehicles themselves while being watchful of the driver's head and fuel supply.

-The game received generally somewhat favorable reviews.
-Critics tended to describe the graphics as being rudimentary at best or ugly at worst and sometimes panned the gameplay as unimpressive, but the former was overlooked when they lauded the physics.
-Further praise went to the simplistic two-button controls and the freemium monetization model for its passive approach.
-Its success led to the creation of a sequel, Hill Climb Racing 2 in 2016, and in 2018, the Hill Climb Racing franchise became the second Finnish mobile game franchise after Rovio's Angry Birds to amass one billion downloads.
+The game received favorable reviews.
+Critics describe the graphics as rudimentary at best or ugly, and sometimes panned the gameplay as unimpressive, but the original was overlooked when they launched the physics.
+Further praise went to the simplistic gas and brake control buttons and the freemium monetization model for its passive approach.
+Its success led to the creation of a sequel, Hill Climb Racing 2 released in 2016, and also in 2018, the Hill Climb Racing franchise became the second Finnish mobile game franchise after Rovio's Angry Birds to a total of 1 billion downloads.

 Gameplay

 The objective of Hill Climb Racing is to drive as far through progressively difficult racing stages as possible while collecting coins, taking advantage of the non-realistic physics and using only two simple controls: the Gas and Brake pedals.
 While in mid-air, pressing these pedals will instead cause the vehicle to rotate, allowing the player to control the angle with which they land.
 Fuel is replenished by picking up gas canisters or batteries along the way.
-The player can perform stunts such as driving the vehicle into the air for a prolonged time or flipping it over to earn more coins, which after the race may be spent on upgrades or to unlock new stages and vehicles (including a monster truck, dirt bike, tank, and Santa's sleigh).
-Conditions ending the game are depleting the vehicle's fuel or hitting the driving avatar's head.
+The player can perform stunts such as driving the vehicle into the air for a prolonged time or flipping it over to earn more coins, which after the race may be spent on upgrades or to unlock new stages and vehicles (including a monster truck, racing truck, moon lander, dirt bike, tank, and Santa's sleigh).
+Conditions ending the game are depleting the vehicle's fuel completely and/or breaking the driver's neck.

 Since its inception, Hill Climb Racing has seen updates that add new content.
 For example, the "Garage" was introduced in a December 2016 update, where players can purchase cars and tune their parts.
-Gems were also introduced as a currency of the game.
+Gems were also introduced as another currency to the game.